Chimonas/PLBRS/README.md

 # Possible Improvements

 As observed the CNN and LSTM have performed better than the other two (simpler) classificators.
 But it is important to note that the two neural networks have only a simple architecture with not much hyperparameter tuning.
+A lot of improvement could be done by extending the neural network architecture and doing better hyperparameter optimitation.
+In the time frame that we had it was very hard to implement different architectures as they required a lot of time to train.